willemml/willemml/README.md

 **willemml/willemml** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - I like Rust, Kotlin, C++ and Java
-- I'm currently learning Rust
+- I'm currently learning Rust and Swift
 - I enjoy developing software
 - I love open source